nasa/RHEAS/doc/installation.rst

 Thankfully most of these requirements are automatically installed using `Buildout <http://www.buildout.org/en/latest/>`_, a Python-based build system for creating, assembling and deploying applications from multiple parts.

+In terms of hardware, the recommended requirements include any modern computer system with hard drive storage of at least 250 GB, and memory of at least 4 GB.

 Installing on Linux and MacOS
 --------------------------------